 ACKNOWLEDGMENT This report is made possible by the generous support of the Gettler Family Foundation.
 A portion of the research for this report was conducted on JINSA's 2019 Benjamin Gettler International Policy Trip to Greece.
-DISCLAIMER This report is a product of JINSA Gemunder Center's Eastern Mediterranean Policy Project.
-The findings expressed herein are those solely of the Eastern Mediterranean Policy Project founders or its board of directors.
+DISCLAIMER The findings and recommendations contained in this publication are solely those of the authors.
 Cover photo credit: Greek City Times